shihankanungo/shihankanungo.github.io/india-trip.md

 Started reading _James_ at last!

 > "Way I sees it is dis.
 If'n ya gots to hab a rule to tells ya wha's good, if'n ya gots to hab good 'splained to ya, den ya cain't be good.
-If’n ya need sum kinda God to tells ya right from wrong, den you won't never know." --- Percival Everett, James
+If’n ya need sum kinda God to tells ya right from wrong, den you won't never know." <br> --- Percival Everett, James

 It's a fun ride so far.
 Have you already finished it?
 If so, I expect a full book club analysis, preferably with dramatic reenactments.